ISISComputingGroup/ibex_developers_manual/Reflectometry-Composite-Driving-Layer.md

 At point:

 - A (0,0) = 8.25.
-Point is equidistance from all points so is the average of all points.
+Point is equidistant from all points so is the average of all points.
 - B (10,0) = 15.
-Point is halfway between the two right-hand points so is average of righthand points.
+Point is halfway between the two right-hand points so is average of right-hand points.
 - C (12,3) =0.
 Point is outside of the area made by the points and so its correction is 0.

 The algorithm used is the linear version of [griddata from `scipy`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.griddata.html).